KambizAsadzadeh/KambizAsadzadeh/README.md

 8️⃣ Ask me anything related to programming.

-9️⃣ Fun fact : Have been developing software for most part of my life
+9️⃣ Fun fact : Have been developing software for most part of my life.